CarnaViire/blogpost-7.0/blogpost.md

 .NET 7 makes the header behavior more intuitive.
 The `HttpHeaders` collection now matches the thread-safety guarantees of a `Dictionary`:
 > The collection can support multiple readers concurrently, as long as it is not modified.
 In the rare case where an enumeration contends with write accesses, the collection must be locked during the entire enumeration.
 To allow the collection to be accessed by multiple threads for reading and writing, you must implement your own synchronization.

+This was achieved by the following changes:
+- A "validating read" of an invalid value does not result in the removal of the invalid value: [dotnet/runtime#67833](https://github.com/dotnet/runtime/pull/67833) (thanks [@heathbm](https://github.com/heathbm)).
+- Concurrent reads are thread-safe: [dotnet/runtime#68115](https://github.com/dotnet/runtime/pull/68115).

 ## Detect HTTP/2 and HTTP/3 Protocol Errors

 The HTTP/2 and HTTP/3 protocols define protocol-level error codes in [RFC 7540 section 7](https://www.rfc-editor.org/rfc/rfc7540#section-7) and [RFC 9114 section 8.1](https://www.rfc-editor.org/rfc/rfc9114.html#section-8.1), for example `REFUSED_STREAM (0x7)` in HTTP/2 or `H3_EXCESSIVE_LOAD (0x0107)` in HTTP/3.
 Unlike HTTP-status codes, this is low-level error information that is unimportant for most `HttpClient` users, but it helps in advanced HTTP/2 or HTTP/3 scenarios, notably grpc-dotnet, where distinguishing protocol errors is vital to implement [client retries](https://learn.microsoft.com/en-us/aspnet/core/grpc/retries?view=aspnetcore-7.0).